10227694/SDP_Verification/README.md

 # SDP_Verification

-This project is about the TLA+ Spec of SDP architecture and algorithm written by Dong Luming.
+This project is about the TLA+ Spec of SDP architecture and algorithm written by Dong Luming based on the open source project fwknop.

 The subdirectory  SDP_Attack_Spec  contains the specification based on the following materials:
 (* https://cloudsecurityalliance.org/artifacts/software-defined-perimeter-zero-trust-specification-v2/  *)